woa-vayu/POCOX3Pro-Guides/guide/English/dualboot-en.md

 ## Dualbooting Android and Windows seamlessly (Option 2)

-> **Note** This may not work on some android kernels or versions but it is easier and faster to boot into android
+> **Note** This may not work on some android kernels or versions and you will have to redo this every update or rom install but it is easier and faster to boot into android

 ### Prerequisites